INTERSECT-training/packaging/_episodes/07-checks.md

 ### Ruff

+Ruff is a Python linter (a tool used to flag programming errors, bugs, stylistic errors and suspicious constructs) and code formatter.

 Ruff has recently exploded as the most popular linting tool for Python, and it's easy to see why.
 It's tens to hundreds of times faster than similar tools like flake8, and has dozens of popular flake8 plugins and other tools (like isort and